The fantasy genre has the power to transport us to another world. Whether that’s books, films, or art, they ignite our imagination.

 Luisa loves nature and the natural world.
 Animals feature prominently throughout her collection.
 And they’re often fused and blended with the natural landscape.

-She uses a soft colour palette.
+She uses a soft color palette.
 And her work has a soft and gentle sentimentality, which matches her vision of the world.
 It’s a world at peace, where nature flourishes and magic abounds.

 Herri Susanto is a Photoshop fantasy artist with a tremendous set of photo manipulation skills.